Freymat/from_Sefaria_to_Passim/readme.md

    - Analyze json file structure and process each file according to its particular structure.
    - Clean up texts (html tags, unicodes, numbers...)
    - Create an index from the structured json files.
 The index will contain the start and end character position of each text chunk in the book.
    - Concatenate the lines of each text.
-Thanks to the index, it will always be possible to locate a text fragment in the concatenated text.
+Thanks to the index, it will always be possible to identify the references of a text fragment from the concatenated text.